TeMPOraL/guesstinote/RefactorPlan.md

 ### 5. Reactivity & Calculation Management:
     *   `js/calculation/CalculationManager.js`: (New module) `[x]`
         *   Responsibilities: Manages the overall calculation lifecycle.
 Runs the iterative processing loop for all cells.
 Orchestrates calls to `Cell.processFormula()`.
 Handles pruning of cells.
-Manages updates to the dependency graph (primarily by facilitating the environment where `Cell.js` updates its own dependencies/dependents during `processFormula`).
-Triggers recalculation of dependent cells (indirectly, by `Cell.js` during its processing).
+Builds and maintains the global dependency graph (which cells depend on which, and vice-versa) based on information from `Cell` instances.
+If a cell's output changes, `CalculationManager` uses this graph to identify and mark its direct dependents for re-evaluation.
         *   Why: Centralizes the complex logic of reactive updates and the calculation flow across all cells.

 ### 6. Rendering & UI Components: